mdn/content/files/en-us/web/http/headers/expect/index.md

 For example, the server may reject a request if its {{HTTPHeader("Content-Length")}} is too large.

-No common browsers send the `Expect` HTTP Request header, but some other clients such as cURL do so by default.
+No common browsers send the `Expect` header, but some other clients such as cURL do so by default.

 <table class="properties">